Planning ahead for after the birth

 Knowing more about some of the things that new mums can struggle with may help you feel more prepared.

-Remember that you're not alone if you are feeling low.
-Up to 1 in 5 women develop mental health problems such as depression or anxiety during pregnancy or in the first year after childbirth.
+Know that if you are feeling low, you’re not alone.
+Up to 1 in 5 women and birthing people develop mental health problems such as depression or anxiety during pregnancy or in the first year after childbirth.
 Find out more about mental health during and after pregnancy.

 The ‘baby blues’

 Having the ‘baby blues’ after giving birth is very common.
-It usually starts in the week after birth and stops by the time your baby is around ten days old.
+It tends to start in the week after birth and stops by the time your baby is around ten days old.

 Symptoms can include:

-- bursting into tears for no apparent reason
+• bursting into tears for no clear reason

-Although feeling low may come as a shock, especially if you haven't felt this down before, these are all normal post-pregnancy feelings caused by hormone changes as your body gets used to not being pregnant anymore.
-You’ll probably be very tired too, which may make you feel worse.
+These are all normal feelings caused by hormone changes as your body gets used to no longer being pregnant.
+You’ll be very tired too, which may make you feel worse.

-If your symptoms aren’t improving after a couple of weeks, talk to your health visitor or GP.
+If your symptoms aren’t getting better after a couple of weeks, talk to your health visitor or GP.
 You may need more support.

 Real life with a baby

-It can also be really upsetting if you want to breastfeed but find it painful or difficult.
+It can also be upsetting if you want to breastfeed but find it painful or a struggle, or can’t do so for other reasons.
+Some medications aren’t suitable for breastfeeding, but you may need them to stay well.

 You can get lots of information and ideas about real life with a baby and dealing with problems in our after the birth section.

-"I was setting myself up for failure: because I want to be the best mother I can, so I’ve read all these books and sometimes they aren’t very helpful.
-When I can’t stop my baby crying I feel like a bit of a failure.”
+"I was setting myself up for failure: because I want to be the best mother I can, I’ve read all these books and sometimes, they aren’t very helpful.
+When I can’t stop my baby crying, I feel like a bit of a failure.”

 Planning for visitors

-It can be lovely to celebrate your new baby with family and friends who come to visit, but it can be tiring too.
-There’s nothing wrong with saying no if it gets too much or if you feel you have to be a ‘hostess’ for them.
+It can be lovely to share your new baby with family and friends who come to visit, but it can be tiring too.
+There’s nothing wrong with saying no if it gets too much or if you feel you have to be a hostess for them.

-If you are trying to get used to breastfeeding, remember you’ll be doing it constantly in the early days.
-It may not bother you at all or it may take a while before you are comfortable breastfeeding in front of other people.
+If you are trying to get used to breastfeeding, remember you’ll be doing it almost all the time in the early days.
+It may not bother you at all, or it may take you a while before you feel OK to breastfeed in front of other people.

-If you do want company, there are things you can do to make things easier.
+If you do want company, there are things you can do to make things smoother:

-- Don’t feel that your house needs to look it’s best.
-Friends and family will understand how difficult it can be to tidy the house with a new baby.
+• Don’t feel that your house needs to look its best.
+Friends and family will get how hard it can be to tidy the house with a new baby.

-- Ask visitors to bring food with them to eat or make their own tea and coffee.
+• Ask guests to bring food with them to eat or make their own tea and coffee.
 They could even bring something you can freeze and have later.

-- Let people know if you only want them to stay for a short time and don’t be afraid to ask people to leave if you’re feeling tired or overwhelmed.
+Let people know if you only want them to stay for a short time and don’t be afraid to ask people to leave if you’re feeling tired.

-- You don’t need to have everyone visit at once.
-Many people will be happy to wait a few weeks until you’ve settled as a family.
+You don’t need to have everyone visit at once.
+Many people will be happy to wait a few weeks until you’ve settled in as a family.

 Sarah, mum of two